WestGrid/calgarySummerSchool2019/4-materials.md

 - Regression Classifiers with Python: [first Jupyter notebook]({{ site.baseurl }}/materials/classifiersInPython.ipynb), [second Jupyter notebook]({{ site.baseurl }}/materials/classifiersInPythonAuriol.ipynb), and [PowerPoint slides]({{ site.baseurl }}/materials/regressionInPythonSarhan.pptx)
 - Nearest Neighbours in Python with scikit-learn: [lesson notes]({{ site.baseurl }}/materials/Classification-with-python-Exercises.docx) and [datasets]({{ site.baseurl }}/materials/Datasets-classification-python.zip)
 - Read Data Issues and How to Handle Them:[ZIP file]({{ site.baseurl }}/materials/IBM_data.zip)
+- Practical Applications of Deep Learning with MATLAB:
+  [ZIP file](https://owncloud.westgrid.ca/index.php/s/1FAOGguOWHuTp2Z/download) with slides and other files.
+Some of the larger files were excluded to keep the file size small.
+If you want these large datasets, please contact the instructor rteramot at mathworks dot com.